IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 ## Theoretical Background

 In this lecture we use the Large Language Model **LLaMA3.2**, an openly available and pre-trained model by Meta, designed to be extended for research purposes.
-We prime the model with **initial instructions** and extend its knowledge with **Retreival Augmented Generation**.
+We prime the model with **initial instructions** and extend its knowledge with **Retrieval Augmented Generation**.

 **Large Language Models** (LLMs) have been trained on the vast array of text available on the internet, and optimized to generate natural language in various styles and formats.
 There are multiple ways to change the behavior a model.
 Improvements are done by specializing a base model for a specific domain, its task, and how it should act.
 Example foundational models are GPT, BERT, T5, DALL-E and LLaMA.
 This chapter uses LLaMA.